normesta/azure-storage-azcopy/README.md

 ## Features and capabilities

-:white_check_mark: Create containers and file shares.
+:ballot_box_with_check: Create containers and file shares.

 :white_check_mark: Upload files and folders.